 Nutritional IV Therapy

-Now available – complimentary 15-minute consultation in-person!
+Now available – complimentary 15-minute introductory meeting!

 Offers iv vitamin therapy such as Myer’s cocktail, Glutathione glow, Super Virus fighter, and more.

 Resident Naturopath ready to work with you, answer questions or concerns, and guide you with alternative care options that may work for you.

 Clinic offers comfortable and relaxing environment – location: 1200 Bay Street #1102.